BACK TO SECTIONS

 Expert Q&A

 IPC 498A applies to offences committed before July 1, 2024.
 For offences on or after July 1, 2024, BNS Section 85 must be cited.
-All existing cases under IPC 498A continue under that section.
+All existing cases registered under IPC 498A continue under that provision — the transition to BNS does not affect pending cases.

 What is the biggest change in BNS 85-86 compared to IPC 498A?

-The split into offence (BNS 85) and definition (BNS 86) is structural.
-The substantive addition is that BNS 86(a) explicitly includes mental health within "grave injury" — meaning persistent psychological abuse, emotional torture, and deliberate mental harm are now clearly within the definition without relying on case law.
+The split into offence (BNS 85) and dedicated definition (BNS 86) improves legal clarity.
+The substantive addition: BNS 86(a) explicitly includes mental health within 'grave injury' — meaning persistent psychological abuse, gaslighting, and deliberate emotional harm are clearly within the definition without relying on case-by-case judicial interpretation.
+BNS 86(b) also explicitly covers demands directed at the woman's relatives (parents, siblings), not just the woman herself.

 Do Arnesh Kumar guidelines apply to BNS 85?